$60,000 Film Package for Best Cinematography Award

 Joy moved to Phoenix from Seattle in 2012 where she was a Legal Assistant and an Artist.
 She served on the board of a local arts council, sat on festival committees, curated art shows for artists in alternative spaces, and did set/scenic design and painting for community theatre.

-Joy now lives in Mesa with her little dog Johnnie, where there are infinitely more bright sunny days than grey rainy ones.
+Joy now lives in Phoenix with her little dog Johnnie, where there are infinitely more bright sunny days than grey rainy ones.
 She is not afraid to admit that she likes Twinkies.

 Board Member at Large